Who are the main Spanish Banks and are they still offering Spanish Mortgages

 As a privately owned savings Bank CajaMurcia remains active but only in the Costa Blanca.
 Preferring to mortgage only their own stock, but will consider other applicants.
 Rates and terms are client specific but up to 70% can be considered for the right client.

 Citibank have a small network in Spain but do not offer any Spanish mortgage facilities.

-La Caixa are Spain’s 3rd largest Bank.
-La Caixa like Barclay Spain are actively looking for non resident mortgage applications but prefer the top end of the market.
-They offer up to 60% loan to value and up to 50% for loans in excess of €1m.
+Spain’s 3rd largest Bank.
+With their Hola Brand a lender actively look for non resident mortgage applications.
+As a Spanish Bank they prefer the top end of the market.
+They offer up to 60% loan to value ( 70% for UK nationals) and up to 50% for loans in excess of €1m.
 The Bank offers a competitive fixed rate for the first 5 years followed by relatively low margins above Euribor.
-Limited on age and total term of loan the La Caixa also adds life insurance policy as compulsory as a lump sum at completion.
+Limited on age and total term of loan Caixa links rates to total relationship.

 A Spanish lender, Caixa bank have a very low headline fixed rates.
 However the product is linked to ancillary products.
 Some of which would be difficult for a non resident applicant to meet.
 It is the case that written into the mortgage deed is a different rate should linked products be cancelled.
 To consider lending Caixa Bank normally have a minimum earning level of around € 45k per year. .